-For more information on our Sacramento community investments and other collaborations, please contact Joy, Communications and Engagement Manager at [email protected].
+For more information on our Sacramento community investments and other collaborations, please contact Joy, Communications and Community Engagement Manager Director at [email protected].

 The Los Rios Community College District is one of the nation’s most respected learning institutions and the second-largest community college district in California, serving the greater Sacramento region.
 They have four colleges, six education centers, and specialized workforce and economic development programs for local businesses, governments, and organizations.